 What are the negative short-term and long-term effects of abusing benzos?

 One of the most detrimental negative long-term effects of benzodiazepine abuse is physical dependence.
 In fact, a person does not necessarily have to be “abusing” benzos in order to experience issues from long-term use of the drug.
-Long-term benzo use can have an adverse effect on cognitive and mental function.
+Long-term benzo substance abuse can have an adverse effect on cognitive and mental function.

 What are the warning signs of someone abusing benzos?